 The water was back to a unique emerald green colour.
 We decided to have an early lunch and appreciate the view.

 After an hour of relaxing, we walked the final stretch down the hills through dense forest.
 It was quite challenging going down as it was a bit steep and rocky.

 When we reached our final destination, we decided to go to the hotel first to have a dip in the pool, freshen up, and relax.
 Feeling refreshed, we made our way to yet another compelling town centre, Moustiers Sainte Marie.
 When we looked up at the mountains, there was a gold star hanging between the cliffs.
 Directly underneath the star is the “Notre Dame de Beauvoir”.

 Walking holidays in France are absolutely stunning and we would highly recommend them.

 The trail is very well marked and we never got lost – which we have been known to do in the past!
 The signage is excellent and if we were in doubt, we checked our maps and a GPS which was supplied by One Foot Abroad.

 We flew into Nice.
 If you can I would recommend in flying into Nice early to catch the last bus to Castellane leaving at 2.30pm.
 Otherwise, you can rent a car and drive to Castellane.

 I would highly recommend walking sticks and some training before starting this walking holiday.
-Emma and I are fit, but we found it challenging as we did little training in hill walking beforehand.
+Emma and I are fit, but we did not do much hill-walking training.
+We found some parts quite challenging.
 Put in the work and do some training beforehand.